RI newborns earn a $100 grant to get their college savings started.

 - Upromise (minimum of $25)

-Upromise is a free to join rewards program that can turn every day purchases — from shopping online to dining out, from booking travel to buying groceries — into cash back for college.
+Upromise is a free to join rewards program that can turn every day purchases — from shopping online or booking travel to dining out and buying groceries — into cash back for college.
 A percentage of your eligible spending will be deposited into your Upromise account.
 You can link your Upromise account to your eligible 529 account and have your college savings automatically transferred.
-Visit Upromise.com/collegeboundsaver to learn more and enroll.4
+Visit Upromise.com to learn more and enroll.4

 Earnings grow tax deferred and are free from federal income tax when used for qualified higher education expenses.1 Qualified higher education expenses include tuition, mandatory fees, books, supplies, computers, and equipment required for enrollment or attendance; certain room and board costs during any academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.